 This quarterly report contains certain forward-looking statements (as such term is defined in Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934) and information relating to the Company that are based on the beliefs of the management of the Company as well as assumptions made by and information currently available to the management of the Company.
-For example, the following statements are forward-looking (i) the Company currently believes it will be at least 6 months before we are able to achieve positive gross margins, (ii) sales of our Invisalign Systems are expected to continue to represent substantially all of our revenue in the future, and (iii) other statements that are not based on historical facts, which can be identified by the use of such words as "likely," "will," "suggests," "target," "may," "would," "could," "anticipate," "believe," "estimate," "expect," "intend," "plan," "predict," and similar expressions and their variants.
+For example, the following statements are forward-looking (i) we expect general and administrative expenses to continue to increase in the future, (ii) sales of our Invisalign Systems are expected to continue to represent substantially all of our revenue in the future, and (iii) other statements that are not based on historical facts, which can be identified by the use of such words as "likely," "will," "suggests," "target," "may," "would," "could," "anticipate," "believe," "estimate," "expect," "intend," "plan," "predict," and similar expressions and their variants.
 Such statements reflect the judgment of the Company as of the date of this quarterly report and they involve many risks and uncertainties, such as those described below and those contained in " Factors That May Affect Future Results."
 These factors could cause actual results to differ materially from those predicted in any forward-looking statements.
 Although we believe that the expectations reflected in the forward-looking statements are reasonable, we cannot guarantee future results, levels of activity, performance or achievements.
 Moreover, neither we nor any other person assumes responsibility for the accuracy and completeness of these forward-looking statements.
 The Company undertakes no obligation to update forward looking statements.

-The following discussion and analysis should be read in conjunction with the condensed consolidated financial statements and the notes thereto included in Item 1 in this quarterly report and our audited financial statements and notes for the year ended December 31, 2000.
+The following discussion and analysis should be read in conjunction with the condensed consolidated financial statements and the notes thereto included in Item 1 in this quarterly report and our audited consolidated financial statements and notes for the year ended December 31, 2000.